Mrakuzic4/Team5/game/README.md

   ### Code-wise

-  * Some classes of similar behavor are having vastly different implementation
+  * Some classes of similar behavior are having vastly different implementation
   * Player has a relatively high coupling